 The pronunciation is tuhn-dung’ ga-REE’ mawt.
 Don’t worry too much about it.
 Tan-dang is fine.
 Tandang means young rooster in the Filipino Tagalog language.
 If you have trouble pronouncing it, just call us “TGMA”.
 It’s okay, not everyone speaks Tagalog.

 Tandang is the fighting name given to Guro Mike Eugenio by Gat Puno (Chieftain) Guro Abundio “Garimot” Baet, who is the founder of the Filipino martial art of Garimot Arnis de Mano.
 “Tandang” means “Rooster”.
 “Garimot” has been the fighting name that has stayed within the Baet family.
 It means the absorber or to absorb whatever is in front of you.
 Hence, in honor of our teacher and his family art, Guro Mike is known as Tandang Garimot.

 In Filipino Martial Arts, there is no tradition of using belts to signify rank.
 However, upon becoming an instructor in the Garimot family, each apprentice earns their fighting name.
 There are now 3 instructors of the Garimot family at Tandang Garimot Martial Arts & Wellness.
-They include, Tandang (Rooster), Buboyog (Bee), and Barakuda (Barracuda) Garimot.
+They include, Mike Tandang (Rooster), Art Buboyog (Bee), and James Barakuda (Barracuda) Garimot.

 Tandang Garimot Martial Arts is now teaching regular classes at the Ray Meyer Fitness Facility on the DePaul University Campus in Lincoln Park.
 Please check the locations tab above for more details.